Turning Japanese

 "Turning Japanese" is a song by English band the Vapors, from their 1980 album New Clear Days.
 It was an international hit, becoming the band's most well-known song.
-The song prominently features an Oriental riff played on guitar.
+The song prominently features the Oriental riff played on guitar.

 Composition and recording

-According to songwriter David Fenton, "Turning Japanese is all the clichés about angst and youth and turning into something you didn't expect to."
+According to songwriter David Fenton, "Turning Japanese is all the clichés about angst and youth and turning into something you didn't expect."
 Fenton intended the song to be a love song, with the character of the song "pining over a photograph of his ex-girlfriend" in his bedroom, drawing from Fenton's own experience of being rejected.
-Fenton wrote the song in his flat, but had problem writing the chorus.
-He said that the chorus then came to him suddenly when he woke up at 4am with the line "Turning Japanese, I think I'm turning Japanese" in his head, but the words and the song title did not "really mean much".
+Fenton wrote the song in his flat, but had problems writing the chorus.
+He said that the chorus then came to him suddenly when he woke up at 4 a.m. with the lyric "Turning Japanese, I think I'm turning Japanese" in his head, and he used it due to the fact that it described changes he was undergoing at the time.